 St. Louis Cardinals: The Cardinals added John Lackey and Justin Masterson.
 Lackey is under club control for $500,000 next season.
 They didn’t lose outfielders Oscar Taveras or Carlos Martinez.
 Their rotation has the fifth best ERA in the majors.

 Cleveland Indians: The Indians lost Masterson and Asdrubal Cabrera, who have struggled this season.
 They got two useful players, James Ramsey and Zach Walters.
 Ramsey is have and good season in Double-A and Walters is hitting .300/.358/.603 at Triple-A Syracuse.

 Tampa Bay Ray: The Ray lost pitcher David Price to the Tigers.
 The Rays are five and a half games out of the wild card.
-They added Drew Smyly and Nick Franklin, but they may not make a difference.
+They added Drew Smyly and Nick Franklin, but they made not make a difference.
 The Rays had a better chance at the playoffs with Price.

 New York Yankees: The Yankees traded second baseman Kelly Johnson to the Red Sox for shortstop Stephen Drew.
 Drew is struggling this season, hitting just .176, according to Sports Illustrated.
 The Yankees also got Martin Prado.
-It is unknown how Prado will do and if getting him was a good move.
+It is unkown how Prado will do and if getting him was a good move.

 im 27 years old.
 I graduated from Marist College with a Bachelors degree in Communications/Sports Communications in 2011.